vpaeder/tplink_m7350_cpp/README.md

 # TP-Link M7350 v5 C++ driver
 This is a minimal C++ driver to communicate with TP-Link M7350 v5 modems.
 It comes with an example program showing how to send SMS from the command line.

+Note that it may work with other TP-Link models, but I only have that one to test.
+Returns on experience (with hardware and firmware versions) are of course welcome.

 # Requirements
 - RapidJSON - https://rapidjson.org
 - CURL - https://curl.haxx.se/libcurl/